0xmhha/solin/docs/grpc-integration.md

 # gRPC Integration Guide

+> **Note**: gRPC server features are planned for future releases.
+See [roadmap.md](roadmap.md) for details.
+This documentation describes the planned gRPC design.

 This guide explains how to deploy Solin as a gRPC service for production use with encryption and security features.

 ## Overview